Is Rainwater Better for Plants?

 A rain gauge helps you measure exactly how much water nature has already provided so you can water only when necessary.

-The World’s Coolest Rain Gauge makes rainfall easy to monitor from across the yard with its floating blue measurement tube.
-It’s a practical way to track rainfall while adding a decorative copper accent to your garden.
+The World's Coolest Rain Gauge makes rainfall easy to monitor from across the yard with its floating blue measurement tube.
+It provides a simple way to track rainfall while adding a decorative copper accent to the garden.

 Is Rainwater Always Better?